Skip to content

 Read now

-• USA- FLOWERS CAN ENDANGER BEES
+• USA- FLOWERS CAN ENDANGERED BEES

 August 14, 2017 Scott Derrick

-USA- FLOWERS CAN ENDANGER BEES
+USA- FLOWERS CAN ENDANGERED BEES

 “Flowers are hotspots for parasite spread between and within pollinator populations,” said Peter Graystock, a postdoctoral researcher in the Department of Entomology at the University of California, Riverside and a member of the research team.
 “Both the flower and bee species play a role in how likely parasite dispersal will occur.”Photo shows a honey bee (Apis mellifera) and a bumblebee (Bombus spp.) foraging on a purple coneflower.